If you’ve sold at craft shows before, you’ve probably noticed those “IT” booths.

 If they can only fill that blank in with is one word (e.g. jewelry, scarves, soap) because there isn’t ONE defining feature among all your products, you don’t have a clear message.

 What kind of jewelry, scarves or soap are you selling?
-The colorful statement jewelry, the chunky knitted scarves in soft colors, the soap products for oily skin, etc. are examples of a defining feature.
+The colorful statement jewelry, the chunky knitted scarves in soft colors, the skin care products for oily skin, etc. are examples of a defining feature.

 The more descriptive and focused you can get, the better.

 Once a main message is chosen, it makes it much easier to start building collections that appeal to the other needs customers have.